wilmixsolomon7/NJDOLLAR/README.md

 JAS
 ---

-JAS   is  the   Technology   invented   by  wilmix  jemin j  at  nov  2015.
+JAS   is  the   Technology   invented   by  wilmix  jemin j  in

 Period   between   (2000   to    2013).